mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 1. Prevent Reincarnation with Permit
 1. Rescend Law that prevents wearing the color celadon on St Patrick's day.
 Sponsored by Light Green Dyes Consortium
 1. Reduce Portion TV stations are required to spend on actual content by excluding political commercials from calculations.
-1. ....
+1. Require All public uniforms be made of 17.23458% locally cat hair - Sponsored by Agriculture Investors Union
+1. Remove "Hungry Enough to Eat a Horse" from Statue at Courthouse
+1. Outlaw wearing single wing of hawk costume in ballet - Sponsored by Right Wing Group - Counter deal offered by Left Wing Group
+1. Require all locks sold be openable with a single master key kept by law enforcement.
+1. Require all student loans final payment check be written in blood.

 ## Random Effect Cards
-One randomly drawn at the beginning of each turn.

-1. ¿¿Or, turns are represent by the X cards dealt out at the beginning of the game!??
+Turns are represent by the X cards dealt out at the beginning of the game.
+Each card has a before turn text, during turn text, and after turn text.

 1. Terrorist Paint-balling of Animal Rescue Shelter - All X resources are cheaper, Y are more expensive for whole turn.
 1. Government Hotdog Deficit in the News - "Finance" resources not available this turn.
 1. Election Year - All party resources are more expensive ¿¿or cheaper??.
+1. Minor Election - Swap parties needed for each job for remainder of turn.
 1. Hamster Pellet Tanker Spill - "Agriculture & Environment" are cheaper for whole turn.
 1. Smart Socks Stock Soars - Bank Interest Decreases.
-1. Virulent Vigilante - A building of corruption is shutdown for whole turn. ¿¿If buildings are grid of cards, specify location??
+1. Virulent Vigilante - A building of corruption is shutdown for whole turn. ¿¿If buildings are grid of cards, specify location or location type??
 1. PoliSci Polytechnic Summer Interns - Everyone gets one free lobbyist (worker) till end of term
-1. ....
+1. PoliSci Polytechnic Graudation - Everyone gets new lobbyist for remainder of the game.
+1. Loans Due - All loans must be repayed.